 How long does the program last?

-LPN to BSN programs require a minimum of 18 months to carry out, but typically take approximately 3 years to finish.
-But the exact completion time depends on the school, your previous experience, academic knowledge, and qualifications, as well as on whether or not you are studying full-time or looking for online alternatives.
-Usually, bridge tracks for Bachelor’s Degree require 120 credit hours.
+LPN to BSN programs require a minimum of 18 months to carry out, but typically take approximately three years to finish.
+The exact completion time depends on the school, your previous experience, academic knowledge and qualifications, as well as on whether or not you are studying full-time or looking for online alternatives.
+Usually, bridge tracks for a Bachelor’s Degree require 120 credit hours.

 Are there any clinical hours required for the program?

 Absolutely, you need an extensive amount of clinical hours for the LPN to BSN track.
-Even if you are pursuing distance learning, you are still required to attend clinical rotations in a hospital, lab or medical facility which is affiliated with your selected school.
+Even if you are pursuing distance learning, you are still required to attend clinical rotations in a hospital, lab or medical facility affiliated with your selected school.
 You must meet the university’s basic clinical practicum requirements and excel in a wide range of areas, from women’s health and family nursing to critical care, rehabilitation, and mental health.
-Bridge programs require that you complete 1 clinical hour for every 3 didactic hours.
+Bridge programs require you to complete one clinical hour for every three didactic hours.
 This amounts to over 350 direct care clinical hours for a full-fledged LPN to BSN track.

 Are there any online options?

 Yes, you can study for your BSN online.
-There is a myriad of bridge program options available, which take anywhere from 18 months to 3 full years to complete.
-The courses are personalized for your academic level and needs, the staff uses interactive teaching methods and a variety of learning tools to help prepare you for examinations and the schedule and study time is mostly up to you and allows you the necessary flexibility to still keep a job.
+There is a myriad of bridge program options available, which take anywhere from 18 months to three full years to complete.
+The courses are personalized for your academic level and needs: the staff uses interactive teaching methods and a variety of learning tools to help prepare you for examinations.
+The schedule and study time is mostly up to you and allows you the necessary flexibility to keep a job.

 Here are the most renowned schools or universities which offer online LPN to BSN programs:

 - North Dakota State University